-- 6.8 Development proposals will often necessitate Member contact with the Officer dealing with the planning application concerned.
+- 6.6 The Chair (or Vice Chair if in the Chair) should attend a briefing with Officers prior to Committee to help them give an effective lead in Committee. - 6.7 Members involved in decision making on planning applications and on Development Plan matters and supplementary planning guidance issues should not participate in or organise support or opposition to a proposal (including petitions), lobby other Members, act as an advocate or put pressure on Officers for a particular recommendation (see paragraph 6.8).
+However, at the Planning Committee other Members (who are not part of the decision-making process) within that Member's Ward can make representations and address the Committee with the agreement of the Chairman. - 6.8 Development proposals will often necessitate Member contact with the Officer dealing with the planning application concerned.
 The Planning Functions and Procedure Rules set out the parameters of that contact regarding planning and related applications and also with regard to planning enforcement. - 6.9 Members (and in particular Members involved in determining planning applications) who find themselves being lobbied, should actively take steps to explain that whilst they can listen to what is said, it prejudices their impartiality to express a firm point of view or an intention to vote one way or another. - 6.10 Members involved in the processing or determination of planning applications should only attend public meetings in connection with development proposals (i.e. pre-application or submitted planning applications) as observers or to impart factual information.
 To do otherwise could lead to allegations of bias or prejudice in relation to a particular point of view. - 6.11 Similarly, Members involved in the determination of planning applications should take great care to maintain impartiality when attending public meetings in relation to planning matters.
 They should consider carefully whether it is appropriate to attend in the first place.
 If they do wish to attend it is advisable to invite the relevant Officer(s) also.
-At such meetings it is preferable for no view on the merits or otherwise of a proposal to be given. - 6.12 If Members consider that they have been exposed to undue or excessive lobbying or approaches, these should be reported to the Monitoring Officer. - 6.13 Where the Monitoring Officer believes that a Member has prejudiced his/her position by expressing a conclusive view on an application before it determination by the Committee, the Monitoring Officer will offer advice to the Member on whether it would be inappropriate for him/her to take part in the debate or vote on the application.
+At such meetings it is preferable for no view on the merits or otherwise of a proposal to be given. - 6.12 If Members consider that they have been exposed to undue or excessive lobbying or approaches, these should be reported to the Monitoring Officer. - 6.13 Where the Monitoring Officer believes that a Member has prejudiced his/her position by expressing a conclusive view on an application before its determination by the Committee, the Monitoring Officer will offer advice to the Member on whether it would be inappropriate for him/her to take part in the debate or vote on the application.